Penning trap: Operation

 Buffer gas cooling, resistive cooling, and laser cooling are techniques to remove energy from ions in a Penning trap.
 Buffer gas cooling relies on collisions between the ions and neutral gas molecules that bring the ion energy closer to the energy of the gas molecules.
 In resistive cooling, moving image charges in the electrodes are made to do work through an external resistor, effectively removing energy from the ions.
 Laser cooling can be used to remove energy from some kinds of ions in Penning traps.
 This technique requires ions with an appropriate electronic structure.
 Radiative cooling is the process by which the ions lose energy by creating electromagnetic waves by virtue of their acceleration in the magnetic field.
 This process dominates the cooling of electrons in Penning traps, but is very small and usually negligible for heavier particles.

 Using the Penning trap can have advantages over the radio frequency trap (Paul trap).
 Firstly, in the Penning trap only static fields are applied and therefore there is no micro-motion and resultant heating of the ions due to the dynamic fields, even for extended 2- and 3-dimensional ion Coulomb crystals.
 Also, the Penning trap can be made larger whilst maintaining strong trapping.
 The trapped ion can then be held further away from the electrode surfaces.
 Interaction with patch potentials on the electrode surfaces can be responsible for heating and decoherence effects and these effects scale as a high power of the inverse distance between the ion and the electrode.

+Theoretical Analysis of an Ideal Penning Trap

+The motion of a single charged particle in an ideal Penning trap (with perfect alignment of its magnetic field to the quadrupole potential) is an exactly solvable system in both classical and quantum mechanics.
+The particle's motion along the trap's axis is simple harmonic motion, and the motion in the trap's xy-plane is a perturbation of cyclotron motion that reduces to cyclotron motion exactly in the zero-electric-field limit.